kaby76/AntlrVSIX/doc/refactoring.md

 Notes:
-* When splitting grammars, "option { tokenVocab=....; }" is inserted into the parser.
-When combining grammars, the tokenVocab option is removed.
+* When splitting grammars, "option { tokenVocab=....; }" is inserted into the parser grammar.
+When combining grammars, the tokenVocab option is removed from the combined grammar.
 If there are no other options in the options spec, then the entire option is removed.
-* When splitting or combining, the generated Antlr listeners and visitors are renamed.
-The refactoring does not currently replace those references.
+* When splitting or combining, the generated Antlr listeners and visitors are going to be named differently.
+The refactoring does not currently replace those references in your C# code.
-* When splitting, string literals that do not have a lexer symbol declaration for folding will be left alone.
-You cannot use a string literal without a lexer symbol declaration in a split grammar, but you can for a combined grammar.
+* When splitting, string literals that do not have a lexer symbol declaration for folding will be left alone, and may result in build errors by the Antlr tool.
+You can use a string literal without a lexer symbol declaration in a combined grammar, but you cannot for a split grammar.

 _Before_